 - Massages (Even Self-Massage)

 - Meditation – Decrease anxiety, short-circuit your stress response, change blood flow to your brain, and improve your mental functions by means of a positive mantra (three-to five-word phrase) you repeat to yourself.
 The repetition of a positive affirmation clears your mind of negativity and mental clutter.
 Practicing 20 minutes a day engaged in guided imagery (going to your “happy place” mentally) and/or walking meditations to help modulate your mood.

-These strategies are proven as medicine by researchers, thanks to MRIs, EKGs, and brain mapping.
+These strategies help managing weight and are proven as medicine by researchers, thanks to MRIs, EKGs, and brain mapping.
 The important thing is to slow your heart rate, change your brain waves, and get a handle on your fluctuating hormone levels.
 You can de-stress in just thirty seconds by slowing your breathing and realizing that every thought, word, and action causes a related chemical reaction in your brain.
 Eventually, you can train your mind to relax in as little as six seconds.
 Once you discover a de-stressing strategy that you like, practice it regularly, and eventually, you can use these methods like a dimming switch–using it to dial down your anxiety levels as you feel yourself getting tense.